OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 ![Rolling Deployments](rolling-deployments.png)

-When tasked with deploying a new version of an application, such as a web site, it’s still common for some teams to take their entire website down while they *do deployments*.
+When deploying new versions of modern software, like web applications and services, it’s still common for some teams to take their entire website down while they *do deployments*.

 If the majority of your customers only use your application during business hours, then this big-bang approach is probably acceptable, but what happens if your customers are using your applications 24-7?